 Customer Acquisition Cost

 Customer acquisition cost (CAC) is the amount you spend to bring in new customers.
-During your acquisition process, you make an investment into every customer pursued.
-These costs include:
+During your acquisition process, you make an investment in every customer pursued.

 - Sales team salaries